Photo Source: Jose Chavez (Head of Photography)

 According to the statistics gathered over the last three years for students that have taken AP courses, it states that there are currently 86 males compared to 107 females in AP courses.
 In 2016, there were 126 males and 165 females taking an AP course.
 Although the numbers are trending higher for men, women still seem to outnumber men in both AP and Honors.

-As you can see, there are several reasons why guys aren’t really participating in school or taken leadership roles.
+As you can see, there are several reasons why guys aren’t participating in school or take leadership roles.
 Whatever the reason is, they should put it to the side and put themselves out there.

 All these women in our school who are taking initiative and taking lead are throwing out all those stereotypes about women being weak and not being capable of leading.
-Women aren’t weak, they can lead if they really put their mind to it.
+Women aren’t weak.
+They can lead if they put their mind to it.
 We are strong and capable of anything.

-Join that club, run for student class president, take that college class!
-Try and do the most for your futures.
-It may not be cool thing now, but it will be the cool thing when you are successful and look back at all of the opportunities you took.
+It’s high school.
+You’re only here for four years, so make the best out of it.
+Maybe join that club, run for student class president, or take that college class!
+Try and do the most for your future.
+It may not be a cool thing now, but it will be the cool thing when you are successful and look back at all of the opportunities you took.

 And to all the girls who are putting themselves out there and doing the most they can, you go girls!
 We are running this school.